Non-existence of ground states in the translation invariant Nelson model: Proof of pull though formula

 \section{Proof of pull though formula}

 This appendix is devoted to proving the pull through formula.
-The in case $K(k)=\lvert k\lvert^2$ one could compute everything directly using tools as in \cite{HerbstHasler}.
-However the other possible choices of K require a more sophisticated approach ao we use the formalised developed in \cite{Thomas1} and the reader should consult this paper for the proofs.
-Let $\cH=L^2(\cM,\cE,\mu)$, where $(\cM,\cE,\mu)$ is assumed to be $\sigma$-finite.
+In case $K(k)=\lvert k\lvert^2$ one could compute everything directly using tools as in \cite{HerbstHasler}.
+However the other possible choices of $K$ require a more sophisticated approach ao we use the formalised developed in \cite{Thomas1}.
+We give a brief introduction here but the reader should consult \cite{Thomas1} for the proofs.
 We start by defining

 with coordinate projections $P_n$ and $\cH=L^2(\RR^\nu,\cB(\RR^\nu),\lambda_\nu)$.
 For $(\psi^{(n)}),(\phi^{(n)})\in \cF_+(\cH)$ we define